-Many of the world’s leading technology and life sciences companies call on Michael to lead trial teams in their most complex litigation.
+Many of the world’s leading technology and life sciences companies call on Michael Jacobs to lead trial teams in their most complex litigation.
 He served as co-lead counsel in two of the most-watched intellectual property battles of recent memory, including a high-profile smartphone case leading to a jury verdict of over $1 billion.
-He represented Uber, defending against Waymo’s autonomous vehicle trade secret claims.
-The life sciences industry’s first and most successful biotechnology company looks to Michael when patent disputes arise.
-He co-founded and is a past co-chair of our Intellectual Property Practice Group.
+He defended Uber against Waymo’s autonomous vehicle trade secret claims.
+And the life sciences industry’s first and most successful biotechnology company looks to Michael when patent and licensing disputes arise.
+Michael co-founded and served as co-chair of the firm’s Intellectual Property Practice Group.

-In addition to the above, Michael has represented leading life sciences companies in their cutting‑edge litigation, including Chiron in its HCV protease litigation, Abraxis in its nanoparticle anticancer treatment dispute with Elan Pharma, QLT in its litigation with TAP Pharmaceutical involving the Eligard anticancer treatment, and Genentech in its patent dispute with Phigenix concerning Genentech’s blockbuster drug Kadcyla.
-He currently represents Genentech in its patent litigation against Eli Lilly and Washington University in St. Louis in a life sciences patent valuation dispute against WARF.
+In addition, he has represented leading life sciences companies in their cutting edge litigation, including Chiron in its hepatitis C virus protease litigation; Abraxis BioScience in a nanoparticle anticancer treatment dispute; QLT in its litigation with TAP Pharmaceutical involving the Eligard anticancer treatment; Genentech in its patent dispute with Phigenix concerning Genentech’s blockbuster drug, Kadcyla, and against Eli Lilly; and Washington University in a life sciences patent valuation dispute with the Wisconsin Alumni Research Foundation (WARF).
 He has also handled numerous high-profile arbitrations, several of which involved the interplay between arbitration and court proceedings.

-Michael also has achieved victories in important pro bono cases.
-He was co-lead counsel for plaintiffs in the landmark Williams v.
-State of California class action, which led to a settlement in which the State undertook to address shocking conditions in California’s lowest–performing schools.
-He also represented the Jewish Community Relations Council and the Anti–Defamation League in a successful pre-election challenge to an anti-circumcision initiative slated for San Francisco’s ballot.
+Michael also achieved victories in several important pro bono cases.
+He was co-lead counsel for the plaintiffs in the landmark Williams v.
+State of California class action, which led to a settlement in which the state undertook to address shocking conditions in California’s lowest performing schools.
+He also represented Jewish and Muslim individuals and organizations in a successful pre-election challenge to an anti-circumcision initiative slated for San Francisco’s ballot.

-In the broader legal community, Michael frequently speaks on cutting-edge intellectual property issues.
-For example, for the last several years, he has participated in the Federal Judicial Center–Berkeley Center for Law & Technology’s education program for federal judges.Show More
+Michael routinely speaks on cutting-edge intellectual property issues.
+For example, he has participated for many years in the Federal Judicial Center–Berkeley Center for Law & Technology’s education program for federal judges.Show More

-(Northern District of California) Represents Nevro Corp., a spinal cord stimulation medical device company, in a patent infrigement suit against Boston Scientific.
+(Northern District of California).
+Successfully defended Nevro’s exclusivity in high-frequency spinal cord stimulation in a patent infringement suit against Boston Scientific.

 (Southern District of New York).
 Won a jury verdict of infringement, validity, and reasonable royalty damages for plaintiff Microscan in a patent case related to high-end barcode scanners.

 (Eastern District of Texas).
-Defeated plaintiff’s claim of patent infringement involving National Semiconductor’s online circuit design tool on summary judgment.
-Case settled in 2012 after defeating plaintiff’s motion for reconsideration.
+Defeated a plaintiff’s claim of patent infringement involving National Semiconductor’s online circuit design tool on summary judgment.

 (District of Delaware).
-Represented Abraxis BioScience in defending its lead product, Abraxane, against claims by Elan Pharmaceutical of infringing Elan’s patents for coated nanoparticles used to deliver paclitaxel for the treatment of metastatic breast cancer.
+Represented Abraxis BioScience in the defense of its lead product, Abraxane, against claims by Elan Pharmaceutical of infringing Elan’s patents for coated nanoparticles used to deliver paclitaxel for the treatment of metastatic breast cancer.
 This was the first nanotechnology patent case taken to jury trial.
 The case settled in 2011.

-(Western District of Washington; Ninth Circuit).
-Represented Autodesk in case regarding software licensing and the first-sale doctrine under copyright law.
+(Western District of Washington).
+Represented Autodesk in a case regarding software licensing and the first-sale doctrine under copyright law.
 Brought in to defend Autodesk after motion to dismiss was denied.
-On appeal, the Ninth Circuit reversed the district court and held that the first sale doctrine does not apply to licensed software.
+On appeal, the Ninth Circuit reversed the district court and held that the first-sale doctrine does not apply to licensed software.

 (Northern District of California).
-Represented Autodesk in trademark infringement action relating to protectibility of Autodesk’s “DWG” mark.
-Obtained consent judgment of trademark validity as part of settlement.
+Represented Autodesk in a trademark infringement action relating to protectability of Autodesk’s “DWG” mark and obtained consent judgment of trademark validity as part of the settlement.

 (AAA/ICDR).
-Won nearly $10 million award for plaintiff in an ophthalmologic medical equipment dispute.
+Won a nearly $10 million award for the plaintiff in an ophthalmologic medical equipment dispute.

 (Northern District of Illinois).
-Settled case in damages phase after liability was established under previous counsel in resorbable polymer patent infringement action brought against client QLT, a biopharmaceutical company.
+Settled the case in the damages phase after liability was established under previous counsel in the resorbable polymer patent infringement action brought against client QLT, a biopharmaceutical company.

 (Central District of California).
-Represented U.K.–based defendant in a trade secret and material transfer agreement dispute involving stem cell technology.
+Represented the UK-based defendant in a trade secret and material transfer agreement dispute involving stem cell technology.
 The case settled shortly before trial.

 (Eastern District of Virginia; Federal Circuit).
-Prevailed on behalf of Yahoo! on Federal Circuit appeal after winning early motion for summary judgment of non-infringement in patent infringement suit involving computerized fantasy football games.
+Prevailed on behalf of Yahoo! on a Federal Circuit appeal after winning and early motion for summary judgment of non-infringement in a patent infringement suit involving computerized fantasy football games.
 Successfully represented and currently representing Yahoo! in many other patent infringement actions.